dalmo1991/superflexPy/doc/testing.rst

 Automated testing
 =================

-Current testing consists of validating the numerical results of SuperflexPy against the original implementation of
+Current testing of Superflex consists of validating its numerical results against the original implementation of
-`Superflex <https://doi.org/10.1029/2010WR010174>`_ for selected model configurations and sets of parameters and inputs.
+`Superflex <https://doi.org/10.1029/2010WR010174>`_.
+This testing is done for selected model configurations, and sets of parameters and inputs.

 This testing strategy implicitly checks auxiliary methods (e.g. setting parameters and states, retrieving the internal fluxes of the model, setting